felixmillqvist/GIT-Automation/readme.md

 - PROJECTPATH - where the project will be created

-2. Run `.install_command.sh` in the terminal using the command `./.install_command.sh` when you are in the direcory of the GIT-Automation
+2. Run `.install_command.sh` in the terminal using the command `./.install_command.sh` when you are in the directory of the GIT-Automation

 ## How-to
 Just open the bash and type